- Why SYMG?

 The John Muir Trail is one of the most classic backpacking trails in the world and what better way to experience it than with National Geographic's pick of “The Best Outfitter On Earth”!
 Following the rugged spine of California’s High Sierra, we climb 8 high-mountain passes, traverse 3 national parks and attempt the summit of Mt Whitney, (14,500’) the highest point in the contiguous US.
 Expert guides, seamless logistics and world-class scenery make hiking the John Muir Trail the true “trip of a lifetime”.

-Accommodations: We provide 21-24 nights of tent camping (depending on direction) and the last night’s lodging (pricing based on double room occupancy).
+Accommodations: We provide 21 nights of tent camping and the last night’s lodging (pricing based on double room occupancy).

 Equipment: We supply all group camping gear (stoves, cookware, water filters, group first aid kit, etc).
 We can also supply personal camping equipment (backpacks, sleeping bags, ground pads, trekking poles, and tents) upon request with no additional fee.
 You are welcome to bring your own personal camping equipment if you prefer.
 A detailed gear list will be sent to you upon registration.

 Meals: We provide all backcountry meals starting with dinner on Day 1.
-Front country meals are not provided (more specifics can be found on individual trip itineraries).
+Front country meals are not provided.
 Our "Backcountry Gourmet" meals have been acclaimed in Sunset Magazine and we take pride in providing excellent meals even in remote surroundings.
 If you have a specific dietary need or allergy, let us know and we will do our best to accommodate your request.
 Due to the nature of this rigorous and long expeditionary trip, there may be some limitations to what we can accommodate.
 Please reach out to our friendly office staff if you have any questions or concerns about this.

 Your Cost Includes: Meals (as noted above), group camping gear (as noted above), personal camping equipment (as listed above), 4 remote food drops, accommodations (as listed above), transportation to and from the remote trailheads, applicable permits, professional mountain guide(s), pre-trip planning packet, redundant emergency communication devices, and trip support from our friendly, knowledgeable office staff.